-I spent an amazing (though fast) seven days in Portugal and quickly fell in love.
+I spent an amazing (though fast) week in Portugal and quickly fell in love.
 The beautiful cities, affordable prices, and friendly locals made it a fast favourite.
 Not to mention I felt completely welcome and safe travelling solo in Portugal.
 However, while I enjoyed the whole trip it was Porto that I liked the most.
 Something about the small town on the river with colourful buildings and, of course, the delicious port wine.
 Even though I only had two days in Porto it quickly stole my heart, and I’m sure it will do the same for you.
 Here’s a guide to Porto and my best tips for how to get the most of two days in Porto, Portugal.

 How to get to Porto

 Getting into Porto is easy.
 If you are flying, you can fly directly into Porto’s airport and from there take the metro into the city centre.
 I like to recommend using Skyscanner for finding cheap flights.

 If you are coming from elsewhere in Portugal, such as Lisbon, you can take the train which also will take you directly into the heart of the city.
 It is also further connected with the metro.

 Renting a car is also a popular method of transportation in Portugal and, of course, you can drive right through the city as well.